ykzZa/LeetCode/README.md

 **Problem #0001**

 The initial solution used a nested loop with O(n^2) complexity.
-With a hint, the algorithm was optimized to O(n).
+With a hint about using HashMap, the algorithm was optimized to O(n).

 *Best result before hint: 103ms (beats 5.02%), 39.50MB (beats 30.24%)*
 *Best result after hint: 2ms (beats 99.97%), 39.36MB (beats 35.96%)*